morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 - all adapters are single-state (no Windows driver inside) (no exceptions)
 - all adapters use modern in-kernel (mac80211) drivers that make the adapters plug and play (no exceptions)
-- adapters that are single-function (no Bluetooth support) are preferred, combo adapters will be listed by exception only
+- adapters that are single-function (no Bluetooth support) are preferred, combo adapters will be rarely listed
 - adapters that use chip maker default device IDs, VID/PID, are preferred
 ```